 The Basics of Oral Pathology

-While oral pathology might seem like it is a term that only for drastic things such as oral cancer, there are plenty of other conditions that are covered under this broad term.
+While oral pathology might seem like it is a term that is only for drastic things such as oral cancer, there are plenty of other conditions that are covered under this broad term.

 One of the simplest forms of oral pathology is tooth extraction.
 This is when we will need to remove a tooth.
 Often a tooth extraction is because the tooth has too much tooth decay to save it.
 We will then remove the tooth because that is the healthiest option for your mouth.